liberapay/liberapay.com/README.md

     $ make schema

-That will populate the database named by DATABASE_URL with the Gittip schema, per ./schema.sql.
+Which populates the database named by `DATABASE_URL` with the schema from `schema.sql`.

-The schema for the Gittip.com database is defined in schema.sql.
-It should be considered append-only.
-The idea is that this is the log of DDL that we've run against the production database.
+The `schema.sql` file should be considered append-only.
+The idea is that it's the log of DDL that we've run against the production database.
 You should never change commands that have already been run.
 New DDL will be (manually) run against the production database as part of deployment.